ShareAmerica – Bias and Credibility

-- Overall, we rate ShareAmerica Left-Center biased based on content aligns with U.S. government perspectives.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record; however, it should be noted content is one-sided that favors the United States and its government.
+• Overall, we rate ShareAmerica Right-Center biased due to its alignment with current U.S. government policies and messaging under the Trump administration.
+We rate them High for factual reporting due to the use of official data and a clean fact-check record; however, content is consistently one-sided and promotional, lacking opposing viewpoints or critical analysis.

 Detailed Report